Jeanette Lindström

-Career
+Early life and career

+Lindstrom grew up listening to her parents' record collection.
+Her father was a drummer, and she grew up hearing jazz, soul, Brazilian music, and Swedish folk music.
+At two years old she started piano lessons and played piano and organ through her teens.
+But she turned to singing in college, singing worldess accompaniment in a quartet.
+While still in college, she recorded her first album, Another Country.
+In 1995 she graduated from the Royal College of Music in Stockholm.
+She has worked with Steve Dobrogosz, Kenny Werner, Tim Hagans, Jacky Terrasson, and Lina Nyberg.

-Lindström made her recording debut for Caprice Records with Another Country in 1995, the year she was awarded the Jazz in Sweden prize.
-Two more albums followed for the same label.
+In 1995, the year she was awarded the Jazz in Sweden prize.
 In 2003 she began a collaboration with the Bonnier Amigo Music Group on the album Walk.
 The album and its sequel, In the Middle of This Riddle, were warmly received by audiences and critics in Sweden and abroad.
 On the album Whistling Away the Dark, she recorded with Palle Danielsson, Bobo Stenson, Jonas Östholm, and Magnus Öström—a side project apart from her band.
-In 2007 the song Leaf, from In the Middle of This Riddle, was remixed by King Britt, a DJ and record producer from Philadelphia, and a track from the album was chosen for the compilation series Saint-Germain-des-Prés Café (Volume 7).
-Her album Attitude & Orbit Control was released in October 2009.
-She received a Swedish Grammis at the awards ceremony in January 2010.
+In 2007 the song "Leaf", from In the Middle of This Riddle, was remixed by King Britt, a DJ and record producer from Philadelphia, and a track from the album was chosen for the compilation series Saint-Germain-des-Prés Café (Volume 7).
+She received a Grammis for Jazz of the Year at the 2010 awards ceremony.

-She has worked with pianist Steve Dobrogosz and the group ONCE with bassist Anders Jormin.
-She has appeared as guest soloist in small groups, big bands, and chamber and symphony orchestras.
-She has toured around the world in addition to her home country of Sweden.